 • name, age, aikido qualification and instructor status, IAF and Hombu registration information

-• address, telephone, email address may be held if provided but are not obligatory
+• address, telephone, email address may be held if provided but are not obligatory.
+This information is not sent to the insurance company.

 • IP address (which is a unique identifier that computers and devices use to identify and communicate with each other) which is automatically recognised by the web server but carries no personal information about you